1st July 2016. ‘Tomorrow’ (‘Demain’), part of a festival of films called ‘The French Connection’

 Venue: Highgate Literary and Scientific Institution (HLSI) Pond Sq Highgate.

 Film: Merchants of Doubt.
 Based on the book of the same name by Naomi Oreskes and Erik Conway.
 The film interprets the book to expose the techniques adopted by a small number of Americans, backed by commercial interests to spread misinformation and pseudo science regarding tobacco smoke, DDT, acid rain and now Global Warming.

 Tues 5th July – 60th Anniversary of The Clean Air Act.

 Camden Air Action is planning to commemorate the Clean Air Act of 5th July 1956 by assembling on 5th July 2016 at a venue in Camden with appalling Air Quality.

 In all the hype and overload of ‘facts’ about the EU there seems little coverage of Climate Change and Air Pollution.
 Detailed lists of some of the activities and effects of EU legislation eg on Air Pollution are covered at WHAT ARE WE DOING – What is the EU Doing?.

-For those who believe that our current transport, energy and agriculture choices are causing the greatest threat to humans ever, talking about trade, jobs, immigrants and even wars – but not Climate Change – just seems weird.
+For those who believe that our current transport, energy and agriculture choices are causing the greatest threat to humans ever, talking about trade, jobs, immigrants and even wars – but not Climate Change or Environmental implications – just seems weird.

 Sources: Map from May 2012 BBC report, pictures from election material